Hayabusa-class patrol boat

-The Hayabusa class is a guided missile patrol boat class of the Japan Maritime Self-Defense Force.
-Six boats were built between 2002 and 2004.
+The Hayabusa-class is a guided missile patrol boat class of the Japan Maritime Self-Defense Force (JMSDF).
+Six boats were built between 2002-04.

-The Japan Maritime Self-Defense Force initially built three hydrofoil missile boats of the PG 1-go class between 1993 and 1995.
-The Hayabusa class was designed to correct the issues that arose with the preceding class.
+The Japan Maritime Self-Defense Force initially built three hydrofoil missile boats of the PG 1-go class between 1993-95.
+The Hayabusa-class was designed to correct the issues that arose with the preceding class.
 After an incident off the Noto Peninsula involving a North Korean spy ship, two ships of the class were included in the 1999 fiscal year plan.

 Outline

 Hull

 The boat's displacement was enlarged to four times that of the PG 1-go class to improve seaworthiness.
 The maximum speed was increased to improve the ability to intercept ships; however, the speed increase proved to be difficult to implement.

 Both double-hull and single-hull designs were considered; the single-hull design was selected for reasons of hull strength and seaworthiness.
 The hull is long and narrow with a V-shaped bottom, allowing for a high hull speed and improved high-speed stability.

 Stealth characteristics were incorporated.
 The slope of the superstructure, designed to minimize direct radar reflection, was chosen using computer simulation of the radar cross section.
 The tripod mast and 76 mm gun also have stealth features.